 If your mortgage debt is partly or entirely forgiven, you may be able to claim special tax relief and exclude the debt forgiveness income.
 Ask us how.

-Yes, we can continue doing your work through the email and snail mail systems.
+Yes, we can continue doing your work through the portal, email and snail mail systems.
 Ask us how we will be able to provide that service.

 Your marital status on your tax retum is determined on December 31.
 If you got married on or before that date,. you file a “married filing joint” or “married filing separate” return for the entire year.
 If you got divorced in the current tax year and the divorce was final by December 31, then you file as a “single person for the entire year.
 If you have others living in your household, then you may be able to file “head of household”.
 If you had any marital status changes, give us a call to help you determine the correct marital status.
 This information is necessary to calculate the proper withholding amounts for wages, unemployment or other special types of income.